Internationalisation for KTH

 Expanding the horizons of our staff and students

 In an increasingly global world, qualities such as an international mind-set and cultural awareness are important in the labour market.
 To meet this ever-increasing demand, KTH offers a multitude of opportunities for students to study abroad during their time at the university.
 KTH currently has 220 prominent exchange universities in 44 countries.
-The number of students studying abroad as part of their educational experience has increased dramatically in recent years, with almost 700 students doing an exchange term or year in 2016.
+Each year, almost 700 students are doing an exchange term or year.
 A third of students graduating from KTH have studied abroad during their time at KTH.

 In addition to exchange studies, KTH also offers the opportunity for students to complete their degree project abroad, often in a developing country or at a company or university in Europe.
 Students also participate in intensive courses and programmes with partner universities worldwide.
 KTH faculty and staff participate in mobility schemes, meeting colleagues all over the world to share practices and knowledge or collaborate in research projects.